WHY CHOOSE US? Our Specialist Plastic Surgeons change lives!

 Scars are areas of fibrous tissue that replace normal skin after injury/surgery.
 A scar results from the biological process of wound repair in the skin and other tissues of the body.
 Thus, scarring is a natural part of the healing process.
 With the exception of very minor lesions, every wound (e.g., after accident, disease, or surgery) results in some degree of scarring.

 We offer patients “gold standard” scar minimization treatments during the scar healing period – often included in your procedure.
-Ask a Patient Care Advisor which patients and which procedures usually benefit from scar treatments and what your options are for post-op scar minimisation.
+Ask a Patient Care Coordinator which patients and which procedures usually benefit from scar treatments and what your options are for post-op scar minimisation.

 Healite II (Award Winning Technology)